-An alternative way to stuff chicken breasts, that will also work with this recipe, is the Hasselback method.
+An alternative way to stuff chicken, that will also work with this recipe, is the Hasselback method.
 For Hasselback chicken, you slice slits in the top and stuff the filling down into the slits.
 You can see an example here on my Hasselback Chicken Recipe which has a zucchini, bacon, cheese filling.

-What to serve with Baked Chicken Breasts
+What to serve with Greek Stuffed Chicken Breasts

 I kept dinner simple and served these with some broccoli I roasted while the chicken was cooking.
 To roast broccoli, I toss florets with some avocado oil and salt and put them on a large baking sheet.
 I bake them until they are tender with some browned crispy edges.
 Those crispy edges are the best part!

 - Preheat oven to 400.

 - In a food processor finely chop the garlic.
 Add the spinach, tomatoes, feta, and ½ teaspoon salt and pulse until chopped.

 - Divide the filling between the sliced chicken breasts.
 Drizzle with the olive oil and sprinkle with the remaining salt.
 Bake for 35 minutes or until the chicken breasts have reached an internal temperature of 160.